Taking Chances World Tour: Background and development

-The show, directed by Jamie King (famously known for his work with Madonna), combined Dion's performances with color, fashion and dance.
-Dion performed some of her biggest hits, along with songs from her latest English album Taking Chances.
-The two-hour show was divided into four segments: soul, rock, Middle-Eastern and “fashion-victim”.
-Dion was supported by eight dancers, four male and four female.
-Rehearsals took place in December 2007 in Primm, Nevada and Las Vegas, at the MGM Grand.
+The show, directed by Jamie King—known for his work with Madonna—combined Dion's performances with elaborate staging, fashion elements and choreography.
+The set included many of her best‑known songs as well as material from her English‑language album Taking Chances.
+The two‑hour production was divided into four thematic segments—soul, rock, Middle Eastern‑inspired and "fashion‑victim"—and included eight dancers.
+Rehearsals took place in December 2007 in Primm, Nevada, and at the MGM Grand in Las Vegas.

-The technical production included 20 LED screens—among them, one that orbited above the stage—plus catwalks for audience interaction, conveyor belts, elevators and ramps.
-Dion pre-recorded a selection of videos for her show.
-The introduction video showed her driving a car at high-speed, set to a remix of "I Drove All Night" as the beginning of her concert.
-There have been 2 versions of the introduction video: The first version showed footage of Dion's career, and was seen in all South Africa, Asia, Australia, and some European dates before the second version, which was footage from cities Dion visited during the tour.
-As the tour went on, the intro video shaped up and more cities ended up being added.
-Another video showed the singer dressed in varying fashions over the years, with the "My Heart Will Go On" remix in the background.
+The technical setup incorporated 20 LED screens, one of which moved above the stage, along with catwalks, conveyor belts, elevators and ramps.
+Dion also recorded several video sequences for use during the show.
+The opening film depicted her driving at high speed to a remix of "I Drove All Night".
+Two versions of this introduction were created: an early one highlighting moments from her career, used in South Africa, Asia, Australia and some European dates, and a later version showing footage from cities visited on the tour.
+Another montage presented Dion in various fashion styles over the years, accompanied by a remix of "My Heart Will Go On".